marcushellberg/vaadin-tips/readme.md

 `FormRegressionTest` shows an example of a test that fills in our order form and submits it.
 TestBench also allows us to measure performance.
 In `RenderingSpeedTest` we have built a test that ensures a view is rendered quicker than a given threshold.

 **Note** Vaadin TestBench is a commercial add-on for Vaadin.
 You can obtain free licenses for non-profit use on our web page.
 There is also a 30 day trial available.
+In order to run the tests in this project you'll need to have [Firefox ESR](https://www.mozilla.org/en-US/firefox/organizations/all/) installed.

 ## Optimization